oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 9. Now you have rekeyed the Master Key for the container and pluggable database(s)!

-## Task 8: Secret Management with OKV - Fetching Database Account Password From OKV On-Demand
+## Task 8: Secret Management with OKV
+In this lab, we will fetch a Database account password from OKV On-Demand

 1. Create a new Endpoint for secret management